Why live in The Quarter?

 A reasonable security deposit is collected for each unit and is due at lease signing.
 For security deposit information on a specific property, please visit our Leasing

 Oxford has strict regulations on the number of unrelated people that can occupy a rental.
-Some of our 2 bedroom units are zoned to allow 4 people and others 3 people, and our 1 bedroom units are zoned to allow 2 people.
+Some of our 2 bedroom units are zoned to allow 4 people and others 3 people, and a few of our 1 bedroom units are zoned to allow 2 people.
 The pricing on these units is based on the premise that one person will occupy each bedroom.
 If you would like to add an extra person, then there will be a modest increase in rent; contact our office at 513-523-1647 for pricing information.
 Our 4 bedroom duplexes and single family houses are zoned to only allow 4 people, so additional people may not be added in these units.

 I want to rent in Campus Commons but don’t have four people, can you help?